SolidLabResearch/policy-aware-decentralized-stream-replayer/README.md

-# Policy Decentralized Stream Replayer
+# Policy Aware Decentralized Stream Replayer

 A simpler sensor data replayer to the inbox of an LDES in LDP or any LDP container which works with the UMA flow of the Solid Pod.